 An exploration of film as an art form and as an expression of the meanings of “modernism.”
-Why film is a uniquely modern art form is addressed, as well as those themes that identify the “modern sensibility.”
-Films such as Citizen Kane, Rashomon, Do the Right Thing, Beloved, Tender Mercies, Apocalypse Now, and others are viewed and analyzed.
+Why film is a uniquely modern art form is addressed, as well as those themes that identify the “modern sensibility.” .

-Prerequisites: GES 130 and GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently); one completed PHI course recommended.
+Prerequisites: GES 130; GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently);a course in philosophy is recommended.
 Offered: Occasionally interim.
-Special Notes: Carries cross-credit in English.
+Special Notes: Carries cross-credit in english.

 PHI 251 • History of Philosophy I 3 Credits.